-When I was learning basics on Linux operating system following Linux Foundation’s online lectures a few month ago, I created a simple bash script that helps create a new git repository.
+I learned basics on Linux operating system following Linux Foundation’s online lectures a few month ago.
+After writing more than several practice scripts for the sake of learning, I decided to write a practical custom command to create a new project directory and initialize it as a local git repository.

-- for me to understand how bash scripts work and
+- to understand how bash scripts work

-- to create a tool that I can actually use in my usual web development workflow.
+- to create a tool that I can actually use in my usual web development workflow

 #!/bin/bash # Ask the user for a directory name to be created. echo "Enter the directory name to be created:" read dirname # Create a new directory with that name and CD into it. mkdir $dirname cd ./$dirname # Report the working directory. echo "$dirname has been created" echo "Moved into $( pwd )" # Create a few files. touch index.html echo "# $dirname" > README.md echo ".DS_Store" > .gitignore # Initialize git. git init git add -A git commit -m "Initial commit" # Report the filenames that have been created. ls -hartl # Tell the user that this script is done. echo "Done!"